-The Deputy Principal (Matt Everson) is responsible for:
+The Deputy Principal (Doug Walmsley and Louise Bridge) are responsible for:

 - The management of all aspects of the school's work, including provision for pupils with SEND - Keeping the governing body informed about SEND issues. - Working closely with and supporting the deployment of resources relating to SEND within the school. - Ensuring that the implementation of this policy and the effects on the school of all inclusion policies are monitored and reported to governor.